The Shakespeare Club

 During these more recent years, the Shakespeare Club has continued its legacy of past accomplishments.
 The Shakespeare Club has maintained high standards and traditions and continues to participate actively in many community projects.

-Club Historian/Archivist: Candace L. Campbell -- Contact by Email
+Club HISTORIAN: Candace L. Campbell -- Contact by Email

 Presidents' Day, October 7, 1930